Ummagumma: Reception and legacy

+However, retrospective reviewers have given it mixed-to-negative ratings.
+Rolling Stone and MusicHound each awarded the album a score of 2.5 out of 5, while Paste, reviewing the 2011 re-release, described the album as "rock excess of the worst kind", although the writer praised the live version of "Careful with that Axe, Eugene".
+In his review for the Pink Floyd album Atom Heart Mother, Robert Christgau suggested that Ummagumma's "hypnotic melodies" made it "an admirable record to fall asleep to".
+Paul Stump, in his book The Music's All that Matters: A History of Progressive Rock, approved of the first disc for its "often involvingly spiritual live improvisation", while deriding most of the studio disc, going so far as to liken "Sysyphus" to "an excitable two-year-old let loose on the bass end of a piano keyboard".
+However, he praised both of Waters's solo contributions and the editing and splicing techniques used on "The Grand Vizier's Tea Party".
+Bradley Smith's The Billboard Guide to Progressive Music (1997) recognises the studio disc as the more significant half of the record and also as "perhaps one of the most adventurous recordings ever released by a major label group."

-However, the band have since been dismissive and critical of the work.
-Recalling the album in later years, Waters said: "Ummagumma – what a disaster!", while in 1995, Gilmour described the album as "horrible".
+The band have since been dismissive and critical of the work.
+Recalling the album in later years, Waters said: "Ummagumma – what a disaster!"
+In 1995, Gilmour described the album as "horrible", though he thought the live album might be acceptable musically.
 In a 1984 interview, Mason said: "I thought it was a very good and interesting little exercise, the whole business of everyone doing a bit.
 But I still feel really that that's quite a good example of the sum being greater than the parts ..."
 Later, he described it as "a failed experiment", adding that "the most significant thing is that we didn't do it again".

-Paste, reviewing the 2011 re-release, described the album as "rock excess of the worst kind", although the writer praised the live version of "Careful with that Axe, Eugene".
-Robert Christgau has suggested that the album's "hypnotic melodies" made it "an admirable record to fall asleep to".

 Dragonfly species

 In December 2015 scientists named a newfound insect of the genus Umma – a damselfly – Umma gumma after the album.